release-engineering/pom-manipulation-ext/guide/dep-manip.md

     mvn install -DdependencyExclusion.junit:junit@org.foo:moduleB=4.10

-**NOTE:** Explicit overrides like this will take precedence over strict alignment.
+**NOTE:** Explicit overrides like this will take precedence over strict alignment and the BOM.

 #### Per-Module Prevention of Override